-The City is conducting bi-weekly river and stream water quality monitoring for pollutants of concern (POC), including nutrients, dissolved oxygen, and bacteria.
+The City conducts bi-weekly river and stream water quality monitoring for pollutants of concern (POC), including nutrients, dissolved oxygen, and bacteria.
 The monitoring data provides an updated characterization of the health of Winnipeg's waterways.
-These reports are published on the City of Winnipeg webpage:
+These reports are published on the City website at winnipeg.ca/riverstreammonitor.